mckeeh3/akka-typed-java-cluster-sharding/README.md

 ![Cluster singleton moves to new oldest node](docs/images/Akka-Cluster-Sharding-Viewer-02.png)
 <p align="center">Figure 3, Cluster singleton moves to new oldest node</p>

-It is also possible to highlight and track the selected entity actor.
+It is also possible to highlight and track the selected entity actors.
 When you click one of the entity actor circles, its color changes to red.
 Note that entity actor 2558-8 in the above image is red.
 Also, note that the parent shard actor's color is red.

 Highlighting entity and shard actors allows you to watch how entity and shard actors move between nodes as the cluster expands and contracts.
-Here, node 6 is stopped by clicking the node 6 circle or node 6 in the top-left grid.
+Here, node 3 is stopped by clicking node 3 in the top-left grid.

 ![Shard and entity actors restarted on new node](docs/images/Akka-Cluster-Sharding-Viewer-03.png)
 <p align="center">Figure 4, Shard and entity actors restarted on new node</p>